 Throughout the years, St. Stephen's has served the community well, with many devoted and hard-working Ministers and a loyal congregation.
-Our present Minister, Rev. Phillip Spencer is St. Stephen's 17th Minister and has been serving at St. Stephen's since 1993.
+Our present Minister, Rev. Dianne Collery is St. Stephen's 18th Minister, following Rev. Phil Spencer who retired in June 2000 after serving at St. Stephen's since 1993.

 Up until November 1, 2008, St. Stephen's was part of a two point pastoral charge which included both St. Stephen's in Qualicum Beach and Grace United Church in Coombs.
 Phil Spencer was the Minister at both churches.
 In the fall of 1998 St. Stephen's introduced a second worship service at 9:00am in order to offer a contemporary style of worship in addition to its traditional service.
 This meant that Phil could no longer preach at Grace United on Sunday mornings.
 Rev. Dale Cuming, a retired Minister, stepped in to lead Sunday morning worship at Grace.
 After Dale's second retirement, worship at Grace was lead by a variety of different people including Mikel Laurie who worked as part time youth Minister at St. Stephen's and part time Minister at Grace.
 Following Mikel's departure in the summer of 2008, it was decided by both congregations that in order to serve each congregation best, the two would separate into their own pastoral charge.